jaysen/pplaaf/_posts/2017-10-04-whistleblower-job-woes.md

 ---
 layout: post-en
 title: Job woes for Trillian whistle-blower after exposé
-author: Jessica Bezuidenhout for SCORPIO
+author:
 origin: This article first appeared in <a href="https://www.dailymaverick.co.za/article/2017-10-03-exclusive-job-woes-for-trillian-whistle-blower-after-expos" target="_blank">the Daily Maverick</a>
 excerpt_separator: <!--more-->
 image: trillian-guptas.jpg
 excerpt: Sygnia CEO Magda Wierzycka rips into software giant over bizarre circumstances around the “resignation” of a state capture whistle-blower, and offers her a job.
+By Jessica Bezuidenhout for SCORPIO.
 introduction: Sygnia CEO Magda Wierzycka rips into software giant over bizarre circumstances around the “resignation” of a state capture whistle-blower, and offers her a job.
+By Jessica Bezuidenhout for SCORPIO.
 tag: featured

 ---